Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Mondly gamifies the learning process with fun features

-Then, as you complete lessons and drills, you earn experience points with a corresponding leaderboard where you can keep track of your streaks and compare your performance against friends and other Mondly users.
+Then, as you complete lessons and drills, you earn experience points with a corresponding leader board where you can keep track of your streaks and compare your performance against friends and other Mondly users.

 For me, this fun, game-like environment is great for keeping yourself motivated and inspired.

-Virtual Reality (VR) & Augmented Reality (AR)
+Virtual Reality (VR) App

 This is really where Mondly differentiates itself from Babbel and other competitors, and why they are widely considered a pioneer in the digital language learning landscape.

 The Mondly VR app is a virtual immersion tool that places you in simulated environments, like grocery shopping, booking a bus ticket, or ordering food in a restaurant.
+From there, you engage in chatbot conversations that help you practice your dialogue skills.

 You’ll be immersed in all kinds of situations that require you to speak to locals and critically use what you’ve learned.
 In other words, the goal of the app is to simulate real situations with native speakers.